 Primary care physician vs. OB/GYN: Training and experience

 Perhaps the most compelling argument of all is the immeasurable value of training and experience.

-“Think of it this way,” says Dr. Xu.
+“Think of it this way,” says Xu.
 “OB/GYNs train in an OB/GYN residency for four years, while family physicians train in a family medicine residency for three years, prior to practicing independently.
 We are also board-certified in each of our own respective fields.
-Now, knowing this, would you still rather see an OB/GYN for your primary care needs and vice versa?”
+With this understanding you can see the value each provider brings and how our knowledge and experience differs.”

-Dr. Xu adds, “I always advise my patients to take advantage of their PCPs’ broad wealth of knowledge.
-I tell them that seeing both a PCP and an OB/GYN annually is vitally important to every woman’s overall health!”
+Xu adds, “I always advise my patients to take advantage of their PCPs’ broad wealth of knowledge.
+I tell them that seeing both a PCP and an OB/GYN annually is vital to every woman’s overall health.”